This year's been an interesting one, but not for any of the reasons I expected.

 After a helicopter ride to Albany, I had a 10 day hospital stay with a broken neck, traumatic brain injury (a concussion, bleeding, and nerve damage), collapsed cheekbone and a whole lot of road rash.
 You can even see the helicopter ride on Strava.

 I had surgery to add some plates around the orbit of my eye to reconnect to my cheekbone, and was eventually allowed home though aside from a few still images my memory doesn't pick back up until I was home for a couple of weeks.
-Apparently during the time my memory would last a few hours before I would forget things, but it was somewhat hard for others to have a good feeling of what I remembered and what I didn't and wasn't aware of.
+Apparently during that time my memory would last a few hours before I would forget things, but it was somewhat hard for others to have a good feeling of what I remembered and what I didn't and wasn't aware of.

 One of the stranger parts of it was timing - it was just at the end of winter, and the morning of the race was 50F, with brown grass, and leafless trees.
 When my memory started working again it was the first week of May, 80F, the grass was green and trees were filled with leaves.
 To me it seemed like it was the next day and that made for a very strange feeling.